 In June 1992, Revlon, Inc. and Products Corporation entered into an asset transfer agreement with Revlon Holdings and certain of its wholly-owned subsidiaries, and Revlon, Inc. and Products Corporation entered into a real property asset transfer agreement with Revlon Holdings, and pursuant to such agreements, on June 24, 1992 Revlon Holdings transferred assets to Products Corporation and Products Corporation assumed all of the liabilities of Revlon Holdings, other than certain specifically excluded assets and liabilities (the liabilities excluded are referred to as the "Excluded Liabilities").
-Certain consumer products lines sold in demonstrator-assisted distribution channels considered not integral to Revlon, Inc.'s business and that historically had not been profitable and certain other assets and liabilities were retained by Revlon Holdings.
-Revlon Holdings agreed to indemnify Revlon, Inc. and Products Corporation against losses arising from the Excluded Liabilities, and Revlon, Inc. and Products Corporation agreed to indemnify Revlon Holdings against losses arising from the liabilities assumed by Products Corporation.
-The amounts reimbursed by Revlon Holdings to Products Corporation for the Excluded Liabilities for 2004, 2003 and 2002 were \$0.2, \$0.3 and \$0.5, respectively.
+Certain consumer products lines sold in demonstratorassisted distribution channels considered not integral to Revlon, Inc.'s business and that historically had not been profitable and certain other assets and liabilities were retained by Revlon Holdings.
+Revlon Holdings agreed to indemnify Revlon, Inc. and Products Corporation against losses arising from the Excluded Liabilities, and Revlon, Inc. and Products Corporation agreed to indemnify Revlon Holdings to Products Corporation agreed to indemnify Revlon Holdings to Products Corporation for the Excluded Liabilities for 2004, 2003 and 2002 were \$0.2, \$0.3 and \$0.5, respectively.